civican/legisinfo/44-1/bills/C-20/bill_text.md

     the Commission must notify the Commissioner or President, as the case may be, that the complaint has been referred to the Commission; and

-    the Commissioner or President, as the case may be, must, within the time provided for in the regulations, provide the Commission with a copy of
+    the Commissioner or President, as the case may be, must, within the **prescribed** time, provide the Commission with a copy of

     the notice given under subsection `38`(3) or `47`(3) or the report sent under section `49`, and